webiny/docs.webiny.com/docs/developer-tutorials/admin-app-menu.md

 ---
 id: admin-app-menu
-title: Admin App - Menu
+title: Admin App - Menus
-sidebar_label: Menu
+sidebar_label: Menus
 ---

 > This article assumes you have already set up a blank Webiny project.
- If not, please see [setting up a local Webiny project](developer-tutorials/local-setup), then come back here.
+ If not, please see [setting up a local Webiny project](/docs/developer-tutorials/local-setup), then come back here.

- Menu in your admin app are just another type of plugin.
+ Menus in your admin app are just another type of plugin.
 The layout of a menu and rendering of menu items is all taken care of for you.
 It consists of 3 levels of menu items so you can organize your apps nicely and without clutter.